wavy-cat/Cat-Activity/README.md

 # Cat Activity

-Plugin for Jetbrains IDE to show your activity in your Discord profile.
+Plugin for JetBrains IDE to show your activity in your Discord profile.

 <img src="assets/header.png" alt="Header"/>